Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20200608: The LCD display support has changed the name of some internal "glyphs".
+If a custom display layout was implemented it may be necessary to update to the latest glyph names (see klippy/extras/display/display.cfg for a list of available glyphs).

 20200606: The pin names on linux mcu have changed.
 Pins now have names of the form `gpiochip<chipid>/gpio<gpio>`.
 For gpiochip0 you can also use a short `gpio<gpio>`.
 For example, what was previously referred